GetPageSpeed/nginx-extras-docs/docs/modules/accept-language.md

 ---

 title: "NGINX Accept-Language module"
 description: "RPM package nginx-module-accept-language.
-NGINX module which parses the Accept-Language header and gives the most suitable locale for the user from a list of supported locales from your website "
+NGINX module which parses the Accept-Language header and gives the most suitable locale for the user from a list of supported locales from your website"

 ---